 Once it had finally regained its senses, it resumed its creepy combat stance and began moving towards him again.
 It was a persistent individual; Chrysaor would at least admit that.
 The embattled Sentinel raised Naegling above his head, and readied himself to end this fight by incapacitating his enemy with a well-aimed bolt of electricity.
 But before he could finish accumulating the required energy for such an attack, the creature stopped abruptly in front of him and cocked its head to the side, as if listening to the sound of some approaching danger.
 Then it quickly turned around and retreated into the tropical plant-life of this island or coast, disappearing from Chrysaor's sight.
 The Sentinel kept his blade in front of him, anticipating some sort of deception or trickery, but several minutes with nothing eventful occurring convinced him otherwise.

 He sheathed Naegling, wondering why his opponent had retreated, besides the fact that it was simply no match for him.
-His answer came a few moments later when he heard the shouts of many men and the rowing of oars in the ocean behind him.
+His answer came a few moments later when he heard the shouts of several men and the rowing of oars in the ocean behind him.

 I don't think I have ever written two 4000+ length chapters one right after another.
 Usually 3000-3500 seems good to me.

 But hopefully introducing some actual Soul Calibur characters will garner some more interest in this story, because I have a hunger to write it and I need readers to keep it going.
-Come to me, little peoples!

 No, but seriously, thanks for reading, and please feel free( Or feel oppressed, I don't care) to review, PM or email feedback to me.
 Please?
 Do you have any idea how depressing it is to not get any feedback for all of this hard work?!
 WELL?!